dantleech/blog/content/posts/2026/01-30-space.md

 - They are usually open to extension.
 - They are naturally closed to modification (you can't change their code).
 - They they (hopefully) specify precisely the dependencies they need.
-- You do not control them and thus you cannot change them.
+- You do not control them thus you cannot change them.

 They are **well protected** from the chaos of your project.
 So it may be tempting to reorganise your code into distributable packages that are clearly